matmutant/Dell_RE_7230-UserConfig/README.md

 > [!IMPORTANT]
 > not properly working for GIMP as of 2024-04-25

-PN720R active pen works quite well on the 7230 (although depending on the language of the datasheet it written it is only compatible wth 7220, or with both...), but at first I thought that pressure sensitivity wasn't working at all.
+PN720R active pen works quite well on the 7230 (although depending on the language of the official DELL datasheet it sad the pen is only compatible with 7220, or with both...), but at first I thought that pressure sensitivity wasn't working at all.
 In fact it works for the very few  apps that are "Windows Ink" ready, but not for whose that need WinTab
 See [dedicated section](./PN720R/README.md)